single-cell-genetics/cellsnp-lite/README.rst

 Quick usage
 -----------

-**Note**, cellSNP now support save data into sparse matrices.
+**Note1**, cellSNP now support save data into sparse matrices.
 When genotyping at single cell level (mode 1 or 2), please use `-O OUT_DIR` instead of `-o OUT_FILE.vcf.gz`, though the latter is still supported.

+**Note2**, by default, cellSNP count UMIs instead of reads.
+If your bam file doesn't have UMIs, please add ``--UMItag None``.

 Once installed, check all arguments by type ``cellSNP -h`` (see a snapshot_) There are three modes of cellSNP: